dani-coffee/cybersecurity-notes/tryhackme/Networking.md

 # 📡 **Protocols**

-• `SSH` (Secure Shell) - a protocol used for secure communication between devices.
-It encrypts the entire session—including commands and responses—and decrypts the data once it reaches the destination.
+• `SSH` (Secure Shell) – A protocol used for **secure communication** between devices over a network.
+It encrypts everything I send and receive — including commands, passwords, and responses — so no one can spy on the data while it’s traveling.
+The `-X` option enables **X11 forwarding**, which lets me run graphical (GUI) applications from the remote machine and display them on my local screen.
-To connect to a Linux machine remotely I can use :
+To connect to a Linux machine remotely, I can use:
+`ssh username@ip_address`
-`ssh username@ip_address` ,then I'll ne asked to type the password
+then type the password for that user.
+##### ✏️ **Example:**
+       ssh user@192.168.124.148 -X

 ---